telerik/reporting-docs/knowledge-base/how-to-use-html5-viewer-in-vue-js.md

 	src/components/ReportViewer.vue
 	```

-7. Add the HTML5 Report Viewer JS library from the Telerik Reporting installation folder (*C:\Program Files (x86)\Progress\Telerik Reporting R3 2018\Html5\ReportViewer\js*) to **assets** (*src/assets/ReportViewer/js*).
+7. Add the HTML5 Report Viewer JS library from the Telerik Reporting installation folder (*C:\Program Files (x86)\Progress\Telerik Reporting R2 2020\Html5\ReportViewer\js*) to **assets** (*src/assets/ReportViewer/js*).

 8. Create a new report viewer component and configure the routes accordingly.
-The new component would contain the following template, scripts, and styles:
+The new component contains a *div* element to hold the report viewer object and applies CSS to this element.
+The component calls the **telerik_ReportViewer** method to create the report viewer with the specified configuration options.
+It is important that the **serviceUrl** option points to the URL of a working [Reporting REST Service](../https://docs.telerik.com/reporting/telerik-reporting-rest-conception).
+How to implement this service is described [here](../telerik-reporting-rest-service-aspnetcore-mvc-core3).

 	```
 	<template>